xbeat/Machine-Learning/README.md

 Log Loss: Understanding the Fundamental Metric in Classification

 Log loss, also known as logarithmic loss or cross-entropy loss, is a crucial metric in machine learning, particularly for classification problems.
 It measures the performance of a classification model where the prediction output is a probability value between 0 and 1.
 The goal is to minimize the log loss, as lower values indicate better predictions.

+## Explaining the Embedding Layer in Python

+Understanding Embedding Layers

+An embedding layer is a crucial component in many deep learning models, particularly in natural language processing tasks.
+It transforms discrete input data, such as words or categorical variables, into dense vectors of fixed size.
+These vectors capture semantic relationships and help neural networks process input more effectively.

 ## Guide to Self-Attention Network Architecture in Python